-The 2017 Buyer's Guide to Long-Term Care Insurance is provided by the Wyoming Department of Insurance and the Wyoming State Health Insurance Information Program (WSHIIP), administered by Wyoming Senior Citizens, Inc. This publication provides general information about Long-Term Care and Long-Term Care Insurance and offers shopping tips.
-This publication was made possible with financial assistance, in whole or in part, through a grant from the Administration for Community Living, a federal agency.
+The 2018 Buyer's Guide to Long-Term Care Insurance is provided by the Wyoming Department of Insurance and the Wyoming State Health Insurance Information Program (WSHIIP), administered by Wyoming Senior Citizens, Inc. This publication provides general information about Long-Term Care and Long-Term Care Insurance and offers shopping tips.
+This publication was made possible with financial assistance, in whole or in part, through a grant from the Centers for Medicare and Medicaid Services (CMS), the federal Medicare agency.